rhll07/amfoss-curriculum/task-01/README.md

 git verify
 ```

-**--cached removes the file from Git tracking without deleting it from your system.**
+**"git rm --cached" removes the file from Git tracking without actually deleting it from your system.**

-### 🧩 Exercise 9 – Fix Case of Filename
+### Exercise 10 - case-sensitive-filename

-**Scenario:** Handle filename case changes on case-insensitive file systems.
+**Scenario:** To handle filename case changes on case-insensitive file systems.

 **Commands and explanation:**